EU watchdog calls for early adoption of stablecoin standards

-LONDON : The European Union's banking watchdog urged stablecoin issuers on Wednesday to voluntarily comply with 'guiding principles' on managing risks and protecting consumers ahead of mandatory rules due in a year's time.
+LONDON: The European Union's banking watchdog urged stablecoin issuers on Wednesday (Jul 12) to voluntarily comply with "guiding principles" on managing risks and protecting consumers ahead of mandatory rules due in a year's time.

 The EU approved its Markets in Crypto Assets Regulation (MiCAR) in April, the world's first comprehensive set of rules for trading cryptoassets like bitcoin and ether, and issuing stablecoins, a cryptoasset backed by a currency or asset.